Best travel insurance USA

 Cancellation and delays

 Some basic travel insurance may cover you from US flight cancellation and delays of flights.
 But it’s usually a pittance or nothing at all.
-If you’ve ever experienced the disaster of delays or cancellations you’ll know first-hand how invaluable it is to have policy that covers you for this.
+If you’ve ever experienced the disaster of delays or cancellations you’ll know first-hand how invaluable it is to have a policy that covers you for this.

 Accidental death and injury